-When you’re revising any piece of writing — a novel, a news article, a blog post, marketing copy, etc. — there are certain words you should delete to make the text stronger and cut your word count.
-When I’m writing a novel, one of my last drafts focuses on cutting these useless words.
-Removing them helps speed up the pacing of both action and dialogue, and makes your work more polished and professional.
-While this might not be the ultimate list of all words you should remove, these are the ones I look for when I’m doing revisions, so I thought other writers out there would find this helpful!
+When revising any piece of writing — a novel, a news article, a blog post, marketing copy, etc. — there are certain words I delete to make the text stronger and cut my word count.
+When I’m writing a novel, one of my last drafts focuses on cutting these “filler” words.
+Removing them helps speed up the pacing of both action and dialogue.
+In my business writing or blog posts, cutting these words makes the content feel more polished (at least, IMO!).
+While this might not be the ultimate list of all words you could remove, these are the ones I personally look for when I’m revising, so I thought other writers out there would find this helpful!
 Also, my examples below might be exaggerated, but I hope they get the points across.

 Words you should delete

 Really, very.
 These are useless modifiers.
 You should be able to find stronger verbs or adjectives for whatever you’re trying to enhance.
 For example, “He ran very quickly along the really long field.” can be, “He sprinted across the vast field.”

 That.
 If a sentence still makes sense after removing “that,” delete it.
 For example, “This is the most amazing blog post that I’ve ever read.” can be, “This is the most amazing blog post I’ve ever read.”

 Just.
 I have a hard time removing “just,” especially in dialogue.
 But for the most part, you don’t need it, and too many can make your dialogue or prose repetitive.